 \subsection{The shape of $\phi(\zeta)$}

-We return now to Fig. \ref{fig:relations} to consider the non-linear shape of $\phi(\zeta)$ and variability between fitted relations in the context of the proposed mixed length similarity.
-Assuming $Z$ and the linear fit in Eq. \eqref{eq:heist} are the correct choice for mean profile similarity in the SBL, the dependence of the mixed length similarity relations on $\zeta$ is
+We return now to Fig. \ref{fig1} to consider the non-linear shape of $\phi(\zeta)$ and variability between fitted relations in the context of the proposed mixed length similarity.
+Assuming $Z$ and the linear fit in Eq. \eqref{eq:heist} are the correct choice for mean profile similarity in the SBL, the dependence of the proposed similarity relations on $\zeta$ is

 for both momentum and heat, where $A$ and $B$ are assumed to be constants.
-The result is a linear relation for a given stability $h/L$ whose slope decreases with increasing stability as seen in Fig. \ref{fig:MO_les}(a,b).
+The result is a linear relation for a given stability $h/L$ whose slope decreases with increasing stability as seen in Fig. \ref{fig2}(a,b).

 In practice, the range of heights observed for a given stability $h/L$ is selectively sampled based on measurement limitations.
-The lower bound of the range is given by either the lowest anemometer height or the depth of the roughness sublayer, and the upper bound is determined by either the met tower height or the surface layer depth for shallow boundary layers.
-The effect of this range is visualized in Fig. \ref{fig:projected} which shows Eq. \eqref{eq:project} with $h/L$ indicated by color and the solution confined to heights between $z=$ 1.5 m and 0.3$h$.
-Here, the SBL depth in meters is assumed to be $h = 50 - 1.25h/L$ based on a weak linear trend observed from the CASES-99 results for large $h/L$, where the leading constant 1.25 has units of meters.
+The lower bound of the range is given by either the lowest anemometer height or the depth of the roughness sublayer, and the upper bound is determined by either the tower height or the surface layer depth for shallow boundary layers.
+The effect of this range is visualized in Fig. \ref{fig8} which shows Eq. \eqref{eq:project} with $h/L$ indicated by color and the solution confined to heights between $z=$ 1.5 m and 0.3$h$.
+Here, the SBL depth in meters is assumed to be $h = 1.25 (40 - h/L)$ based on a weak linear trend observed from the CASES-99 results for large $h/L$, where the leading constant 1.25 has units of meters.